Baljeet942000/Seoul-Bike-Sharing-Demand-Prediction/README.md

 4. The aim of this project is to address this challenge by combining historical bike usage patterns with weather data to forecast bike rental demand.

-5. I have conducted an initial exploratory data analysis and visualisation using matplotlib and seaborn.
+5. Performed detailed explorartory data analysis and data visualisation using numpy,pandas,matplotlib,seaborn.

-6. Have used python libraries such as pandas,numpy and sklearn to develop the prediction algorithm.
+6. Trained and tested 8 different machine learning models.

+7. Have performed hyper parameter tuning to finallise the best fit model.

-7. I have also created a streamlit web application which have been deployed on streamlit community cloud.
+8. created a streamlit web application which have been deployed on streamlit community cloud.

 ##Link of the app https://seoul-bike-sharing-demand-prediction-e6eftzumzcrubsjskdzoac.streamlit.app/